zeloww/letters/README.md

 ## Install

-To install with PIP, do the following:
+To install with PIP, do the following command:

 ```shell
 # Linux/macOS